cogentcore/cogent/code/README.md

 * symbolsview icons not updating immediately -- fix from filenodedid not fix here

-* lineno too conservative in not rendering bottom
+* line number too conservative in not rendering bottom
-* don't render top text, lineno if out of range
+* don't render top text, line number if out of range
 * always display cursor when typing!
 * drag-n-drop tableview